 who for [because of] the joy that was set before Him

-The “joy” here is the prospective joy that Jesus would have at the throne of God when He finished His suffering and exaltation.
-It is the joy of knowing what His death would accomplish.
+The “joy” here was the prospective joy that Jesus would have at the throne of God when He finished His suffering and exaltation.
+It was the joy of knowing what His death would accomplish.
 Because Jesus put the value of redeeming men above everything else, He endured the cross.

 endured the cross,

 How Jesus endured the cross is a paradigm for believers.
 The cross was a gruesome and painful means of death.

 Jesus disdained the shame of the cross by willingly accepting the ignominy of public crucifixion.
 Nothing deterred Him from the goal of paying for the sins of mankind.
 Later, Hebrews says that Christians are to bear this shame (He 13:12–13).
 Jesus not only endured physical pain and torture but the ignominy and disgrace of dying a criminal’s death.

 Jesus sat down permanently after paying the price for our sin (perfect tense).
 The Father permanently enthroned and exalted Him forever.

 at the right hand of the throne of God.

 The book of Hebrews refers to Psalm 110:1 many times, referring to Jesus’ sitting at the right hand of God.
 The cross is the path to the throne (He 1:3; 8:1).